AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-31-why-i-dont-like-tailwind-css.md

 <hr>

-**Edit** (<time>3/12/2021</time>): In a similar vein, Tailwind's support for CSS grid is lacking; you need to [configure a custom set of limited grids upfront](https://www.npmjs.com/package/@savvywombat/tailwindcss-grid-areas) and reuse those across your site.
+**Edit** (<time datetime="{{ "2021-03-12" | date: "%Y-%m-%d" }}">3/12/2021</time>): In a similar vein, Tailwind's support for CSS grid is lacking; you need to [configure a custom set of limited grids upfront](https://www.npmjs.com/package/@savvywombat/tailwindcss-grid-areas) and reuse those across your site.
 The same goes for background gradients, animations, and many other bleeding-edge features that you can easily use in vanilla CSS without any mental overhead or configuration.

 ## Fine, But What Should You Use Instead?